Make a USB Stick

 dd if=/path/to/lirios-live-media.iso of=/dev/sd[x] bs=4M

-Note: Some older firmware does not understand the isohybrid hack where start of fake partition offset is 0.
-See here for a fix involving isohybrid.pl
+Note: Some older firmware does not understand the isohybrid hack where the fake partition offset starts at 0.
+See this issue for a fix involving isohybrid.pl.

 Windows

-Rename the downloaded live image to lirios-live-image.img otherwise you won't see it in ImageWriter's file selection panel.
-This difference in suffixes is simply cosmetic however, the image will be written fine regardless.
+Rename the downloaded live image to lirios-live-image.img if necessary so it appears in ImageWriter's file selection panel.

-Run the ImageWriter program (Win32DiskImager.exe), select the ISO file, select the correct USB drive letter and click the Write button.
+Run Win32DiskImager.exe, select the ISO file, select the correct USB drive letter, and click Write.

 diskutil list